Configure Okta as a CA with delegated SCEP challenge for Windows with Microsoft Intune

 -

-On the Trusted certificate page Assignments tab, do the following:
+On the Assignments tab of the Trusted certificate page, select the following:

 -

 Included groups: Assign the trusted certificate profile to one or more user groups.
-The user groups must be the same as the groups where you assign the SCEP profile in Task 5.
+The user groups must be the same as the groups where you're going to assign the SCEP profile.

 -